-- 1. Set the circuit diagram shown in Figure 2.
-Draw the circuit diagram which is set on Pspice. - 2.
-Observe changing in the voltage on the capacitor using an oscilloscope and current changing using an ammeter. - 3.
-Draw voltage-time graph on a graph paper which you see on the oscilloscope. - 4.
+1. Set the circuit diagram shown in Figure 2.
+Draw the circuit diagram which is set on Pspice.

+2. Observe changing in the voltage on the capacitor using an oscilloscope and current changing using an ammeter.

+- 3. Draw voltage-time graph on a graph paper which you see on the oscilloscope. - 4.
 Draw the current-time graph on the graph paper with using current rates that you get. - 5.
 Find the time constant from voltage graph and compare with theoretical value.

-- 1. Report all processes and measurements obtained in the experiment.
-Add your comments. - 2.
-Calculate theoretical calculations of circuit and compare them with measurements.
+1. Report all processes and measurements obtained in the experiment.
+Add your comments.

+2. Calculate theoretical calculations of circuit and compare them with measurements.

-EXPERIMENT VIII: Natural Response of Parallel R-L-C Circuit
+EXPERIMENT IX: Natural and Step Responses of Parallel R-L-C Circuit

-PURPOSE: The objective of this experiment is to examine the natural responses of RLC circuits when DC voltage is applied.
+PURPOSE: The purpose of this experiment is to examine the natural and unit step responses of RLC circuits under DC voltage.
+In this experiment, practical techniques will be used to determine unknown circuit parameters.